Docs

 search_token_budgetSearch-context budget; clamped at runtime to one quarter of the active model context window

-One-Turn Calls vs Sessions
+One-Turn Calls and Sessions

-Use open_session() when you want multi-turn state:
+Use the same session when you want multi-turn state:

 import asyncio